If you are going to test drive a deregistered vehicle, or move it, you will need to use temporary number plates.

 • driving in connection with customs clearance, approval and registration

-Temporary number plates can only be used on vehicles that do not have other number plates and have been deregistered in the register of motor vehicles.
+Temporary number plates can only be used on vehicles that do not have other number plates and have been deregistered in the National Vehicle Register.
 It is your responsibility as the driver to ensure that the vehicle is in proper condition and safe to use.
 Temporary number plates can also be used in Sweden, Denmark and Finland.

 You can order temporary number plates on Your Page, also for vehicles you do not own yourself.
 If it is more than 10 business days before you plan to use them, you can have the plates sent to you by post.
 If you are planning to use the temporary number plates before ten business days have gone by, you need to pick them up at a Driver and Vehicle Licensing Office (trafikkstasjon).